aral/logux-protocol/README.md

 <img align="right" width="95" height="95" title="Logux logo"
      src="https://cdn.rawgit.com/logux/logux/master/logo.svg">

 Logux is a client-server communication protocol.
-It synchronizes events between clients and server logs.
+It synchronizes actions between clients and server logs.

 This repository contains protocol docs to implement it in any platform.